View Document Text

 In providing services to its clients, LNW develops its asset allocation recommendations with financial

-market and macroeconomic research and a focused on risk management.
+market and macroeconomic research and a focus on risk management.
 Client portfolios are constructed

 with a combination of strategies from managers upon which LNW has conducted appropriate due diligence.